-This unit is equipped with a stainless steel condensate pan with a stainless steel connection is installed underneath the cooling coil.
-It is important that the condensate pan drain connection must be fitted with a P trap to ensure proper drainage of condensate while maintaining internal static pressures and to prevent migration of sewer gas back into the unit.
+This unit is equipped with a stainless steel condensate pan with a stainless steel connection installed underneath the cooling coil.
+The condensate pan drain connection must be fitted with a P-trap to ensure proper drainage of condensate while maintaining internal static pressures and to prevent migration of sewer gas back into the unit.

-A P trap assembly (kit) is supplied with each unit, and is to be assembled and installed as local conditions require and according to the assembly instructions provided with the P trap.
+A P-trap assembly kit is supplied with each unit, and is to be assembled and installed as local conditions require and according to the assembly instructions provided with the P-trap.
 If local and area codes permit, the condensate may be drained back onto the roof, but a drip pad should be provided beneath the outlet.
-If local and area codes require a permanent drain line, it should be fabricated and installed in accordance with Best Practices and all codes.
+If local and area codes require a permanent drain line, it should be fabricated and installed in accordance with best practices and all codes.

-In some climates, it will be necessary to provide freeze protection for the P trap and drain line.
-The P trap should be kept filled with water or glycol solution at all times and it should be protected from freezing to protect the P trap from damage.
-If severe weather conditions occur, it may be necessary to fabricate a P trap and drain line of metal and install a heat tape to prevent freezing.
+In some climates, it will be necessary to provide freeze protection for the P-trap and drain line.
+The P-trap should be kept filled with water or glycol solution at all times and be protected from freezing to protect the P-trap from damage.
+If severe weather conditions occur, it may be necessary to fabricate a P-trap and drain line of metal and install a heat tape to prevent freezing.